-Crews working to lift Boil Water Notice for all customers supplied by Burncourt Regional and Burncourt Ballylooby Public Water Supplies
+Boil Water Notice lifted on Burncourt Regional and Burncourt Ballylooby Public Water Supplies

 Information below is relevant until further updates are provided here or on our Supply and Service Updates section.